Stealth helicopter: History

 In 1990s, the 602nd Aircraft Design Institute of Aviation Industry Corporation of China (AVIC) and Kamov Design Bureau co-developed the Changhe Z-10 helicopter, which is designed to incorporate stealth characteristics.
 The airframe features a slim, rhombic shape, blended fuselage with the top and bottom half canted inward and merging with the stub wings and tail boom, creating a distinctive ridge line, intended to reduce helicopter's frontal profile and radar cross section (RCS).
 The radar-absorbent material is applied to the fuselage to reduce radar reflection.
 The Z-10's engine system is fitted with the Hover Infrared Suppression System (HIRSS), mixing in the engine exhaust with cold air to reduce the helicopter's infrared characteristic.
 Later serial production of Z-10 modified the engine nozzle from sideway-facing to the upward-facing direction, further reducing the signature from heat radiation.
 Beside the Z-10, the Harbin Z-19 attack helicopter, which was derived from the Eurocopter AS365 Dauphin, had reportedly integrated several stealth features to enhance its survivability.
 In 2013, rumours circulated that China had reverse engineered its own stealth helicopter using knowledge gained from the Osama bin Laden raid; China has issued strong denials that it has ever had access to the stealth helicopter's wreckage.
 During late 2015, reports emerged that a new Chinese attack helicopter with stealthy characteristics was being actively developed.

 It is believed that one or multiple of the UH-60 Black Hawks used in the raid upon Osama bin Laden's compound on 1 May 2011 featured stealth technologies.
 Prior to the raid, the existence of such helicopters had been unknown.
 One of the UH-60s had crashed during the raid, leading to the remains being recovered and studied by various authorities, revealing the existence of this type to the public.
 The helicopter's most notable features are the extreme modifications to the nose, the "doghouse" where the engines and main gearbox are situated, as well as the engine intakes and exhausts.
 It also has a heavily modified rotor hub.
 All of these features appear to be designed to reduce its radar signature, especially from the critical forward hemisphere aspect.
-According to F. Michael Maloof, a former Pentagon senior policy analyst, identical stealthy UH-60s have been supplied to Israel and used for intelligence gathering missions inside Iran.